pudly/schmopera-hugo/content/articles/big-city-opera-houses.md

 To be fair, these big houses aren't entire tone-deaf, and within their season line-ups are details that pop up to announce the immediate culture: Spanish-language operas in Houston and LA, Renée Fleming recitals in Chicago, Rufus Wainwright operas in Toronto.

-But these big houses feature many (most?) of the same big-name artists, the in-demand productions - _Ariodantes_ by Richard Jones, _Eugene Onegins_ by Robert Carsen, _Elektras_ by David McVicar -
+But these big houses feature many (most?) of the same big-name artists, the in-demand productions - _Ariodantes_ by Richard Jones, _Eugene Onegins_ by Robert Carsen, _Elektras_ by David McVicar.

-* people working everywhere in a country, except the major house
+Here in Canada, there's a huge pool of skilled artists who have busy calendars - conspicuously at every Canadian opera house except the big one; the same goes for Canadian composers and librettists.

+And yet, the big company in Canada is, without hesitation, considered a part of the Canadian opera scene; its productions even fill up the nominations for the Dora Awards, which are meant to honour excellents in Toronto-based opera, dance, and theatre.

+I figure that Toronto isn't unique, and this kind of odd divide happens in Chicago, New York, and LA, too.

+It irks me sometimes, that there is domestic talent that seems overlooked by the country's biggest stage, but I wonder if I'm justified in being irked.

+I guess I'm asking, are these major opera houses part of their cities, or not?
+Their audiences are local, and likely so are members of their choruses, orchestras, stage crews, and administrative teams.

+But what's being put up onstage seems to be more of a portal for localized audiences to see what's happening in the broader opera scene.
+They get to see that Carsen _Midsummer_ and that Kosky _Magic Flute_ and hear Sondra Radvanovsky sing one or all of the Three Queens.

 * are the major houses a network connecting cities to the broader scene?
 * why are the headlining talents not more often local?
 Is that naive to ask of opera, which is inherently international? would it be robbing a city of great opera to limit the pool to their area?